Cytokines for Treatment of Acute Exposure to

 • Animal reproduction studies have shown an adverse effect on the fetus and/or mother and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant patients despite potential risks.

-• Advise patients of reproductive potential that Neupogen, Neulasta, Udenyca, Stimufend, or Leukine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+• Advise patients of reproductive potential that Neupogen, Neulasta, Udenyca, Stimufend, Ziextenzo, Nypozi, and Leukine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 • Both Leukine injection (solution) and Leukine for injection (lyophilized powder) reconstituted with Bacteriostatic Water for Injection, USP contain benzyl alcohol, which has been associated with gasping syndrome in neonates and infants.
 The preservative benzyl alcohol can cause serious adverse reactions and death when administered intravenously to neonates and infants.
 If Leukine is needed during pregnancy, use only Leukine for injection (lyophilized powder) reconstituted with Sterile Water for injection without preservatives.